hubleto/developer/v0/book/content/pages/tutorial/add-model-for-contacts.md

 > **REMEMBER** | Hubleto uses [Symphony Eloquent](https://laravel.com/docs/11.x/eloquent) as the default database layer.
 It's flexible, secure and well-maintained.

-To make Hubleto model compatible with Eloquent, additional file has to be created in `Models/Eloquent` subfolder and this file must contain a class which extends from `\HubletoMain\Core\ModelEloquent` class.
+To make Hubleto model compatible with Eloquent, additional file has to be created in `Models/RecordManagers` subfolder and this file must contain a class which extends from `\HubletoMain\Core\RecordManagers` class.

 Summary...
 To add a model to your Hubleto app, e.g. model for contacts, you have to create two files:

   * ./apps/custom/MyApp/**Models/**Contact.php and
-  * ./apps/custom/MyApp/**Models/Eloquent/**Contact.php
+  * ./apps/custom/MyApp/**Models/RecordManagers/**Contact.php

 Let's show this in an example.